Laia Sanz

-She has also a member of the Spanish Female Team in the Trial des Nations, helping the team win the event five times (2000, 2002, 2008, 2010, 2011).
+She was also a member of the Spanish Female Team in the Trial des Nations, helping the team win the event five times (2000, 2002, 2008, 2010, 2011).

 In 2010, she competed in the Women's Enduro World Championship for the first time.
 In 2011, she participated for the first time in the Dakar Rally, winning the Female motorcycle category and finishing 39th overall, a position that she managed to repeat a year later.

 Biography

 Early years

 Born in 1985, Sanz learned how to ride a bicycle when she was four years old.
 The first contact with a motorbike came the same year, when her father used to seat her on the petrol tank of his bike and ride her around.
 By the time she was five, the passion had grown and, without telling anybody, she began to ride her brother's motorbike.
 Laia's older brother, Joan, also a motorbike aficionado, had a Montesa Cota 25 cc.

 In 1992, aged seven and encouraged by her mother, she participated in a race at the Catalan Junior Championship that was taking place in her village.
 She finished eighth and last, but she wanted to come back for more.
 The next year she joined the Championship from race one.
 With that step she joined a male-dominated sport without any female championships at the time.

 In 1997 Sanz won her first race in a male championship, riding an 80 cc bike.
 She also took part in an international female Trial competition for the first time.
 In 1998, she took part in the First Edition of the Women's Trial European Championship, unofficial at the time, and won.
 She was only twelve years old and competing against more mature riders, attracting attention from fans and professional teams.
 Thanks to such a great result she started to consider a professional career as a rider.
 Also that year she took part in the Spanish Trial Championship, where she was the only female rider.